 The Hug is a dog produced from two breeds that both have big personalities.
 The Pug is known as being a lot of dog in a small space while the internet is full of Husky antics.

 Although both the Pug and the Husky are friendly, playful and mischievous, the Pug has the edge when it comes to tolerance.

 Despite the fact that Huskies often work as pack animals, they can be choosy about their canine companions.
 The Pug’s sociability can moderate the Huskies selectiveness and produce a dog that is happy to share their life with other animals.

-Meanwhile, the active genes of the Husky parent lessens the Pug’s love of the couch giving a dog that has medium to high exercise needs.
+Meanwhile, the active genes of the Husky parent lessens the Pug’s love of the couch.
+Producing a dog that has medium to high exercise needs.

-Combined with a stubborn streak that the Pug often has you may want to reconsider your choice if you are looking for a dog that displays unfailing obedience.
+Combine this with a Pug’s stubborn streak you may want to reconsider your choice if you are looking for a dog that displays unfailing obedience.